AwareErmine/react-dragon-drop/README.md

 ## Draggable
 - Dragimage customization
 - Ability to drag onto anywhere on the screen
+- Keep track of history and use ctrl-Z to undo the effects of a drag

 ## Dragbox
 - There's probably something to add I just can't think of it